-Stryker® Orthopaedics has voluntarily recalled its Rejuvenate modular and ABG II modular stem and neck hip implants.
+Stryker® Orthopaedics has voluntarily recalled its Rejuvenate modular and ABG II modular stem and hip implants.
 The recall was posted on the Food and Drug Administration (FDA) website on July 6, 2012.
 The implants were recalled in Canada earlier in 2012.
 The devices targeted by this recall are:

 - Rejuvenate Modular Hip System

 - ABG II Modular Stems and ABG II Necks.

 Stryker indicates that fretting and corrosion can occur within the devices, leading to adverse tissue reactions and pain and swelling in some recipients.
 Some recipients may experience the dangerous effects of metallosis, a buildup of metal debris in the body’s soft tissues.
 Hospitalization and painful corrective surgeries are sometimes necessary to alleviate pain and swelling caused by the affected Stryker implants.